IEvangelist/davidpine.net/content/blog/angular-color-game.md

 I have three sons.
 Lyric who is six and a half, Londyn who is four and half, and Lennyx who is two and half.
 As you might imagine, they seldom agree on things.
 For example when it's family move night, "which movie we'll watch?", or "who gets to go first?" when playing a game.
 These _important life decisions_ are often decided by playing the _color guessing game_.
 My wife or I will choose a color at random and have the boys guess a color until someone guesses the correct color.
 Whoever guesses correctly is the __winner__ and they get to choose the movie or go first, etc. You get the point!

 In this post we'll discuss how to create an __Angular__ application using the CLI, Material Design and Animations.
-As a spoiler alert, that application is <a href='http://bit.ly/kids-color-game' target='_blank'>hosted here</a> and the source code is up on <a href='https://github.com/IEvangelist/color-game' target='_blank'><i class='fa fa-github'></i> GitHub here</a>.
+As a spoiler alert, that application is {{< url-link "hosted here" "https://bit.ly/kids-color-game" >}} and the source code is up on {{< i fa-github >}} {{< url-link "GitHub here" "https://github.com/IEvangelist/color-game" >}}.

 ## Angular CLI

-I've been an __Angular__ developer for a long time now, and I'll admit it took me a bit to get used to the <a href='https://cli.angular.io/' target='_blank'>__Angular CLI__</a>.
+I've been an __Angular__ developer for a long time now, and I'll admit it took me a bit to get used to the __{{< url-link "Angular CLI" "https://cli.angular.io/" >}}__.
 But once I got over my need to hand-code all the boilerplate, I'm never looking back!
 The command line interface simplifies so many aspects of __Angular__ development by allowing the developer to focus on the application logic.
-The CLI handles everything from creating a new project to generating modules, components, pipes, services, classes, interfaces, enums, directives, guards, etc...<i class="fa fa-smile-o"></i> it also tests, lints and serves up your app for local debugging!
+The CLI handles everything from creating a new project to generating modules, components, pipes, services, classes, interfaces, enums, directives, guards, etc...{{< i fa-smile-o >}} it also tests, lints and serves up your app for local debugging!
 Let's get started, shall we?!

 ```javascript
 npm install -g @angular/cli